inglettronald/website/src/pages/posts/post-0.md

 ## What is next

 I will finish the Astro tutorial, and then figure out something more interesting to write about.

+## Edit (12-16-2024)

+I've since finished the tutorial, and have messed around and added more sorting and other cosmetic improvements to the blogging layout.